-This year’s winner is Shell for its Local Expander Tool.
-To reduce environmental footprint and complexity, Shell’s ambition is to decommission wells in a rigless manner.
+This year’s winner is Shell for their Local Expander Tool.
+To reduce environmental foot print and complexity, Shell’s ambition is to decommission wells in a rigless manner.
 The Local Expander's unique capability is to reliably repair a single annulus with only a wire line unit.

 Previous winners of the award include Dwellop and Shell for the ‘Lynx wireline mast’ - an integrated tower and mast system; Ocean Team Scandinavia A/S for its ground-breaking SCC02 technology; Well-SENSE for its FiberLine Intervention technology; Shell, Helix Well Ops and Altus Intervention for the collective group’s collaboration on an innovative system designed to increase oil production; and E Plug for the TorcPlug technology.

 The ICoTA Innovation Award 2021 will open for entries in June 2021.